Abhinav-Bandaru/Sentiment-Analysis/README.md

 Then the dataset was visualized using wordcloud.

 Then 2 functions were defined to perform subjectivity and polarity on the tweets.
 And based on the on the polarity of the tweet, it was classified into Positive, Negative or Neutral.

+## I do not own this dataset.
+All rights on this dataset goes to Youth India Foundation E-School.
+## Make sure to give reference and credits to the owner.